digitallyinduced/ihp/Guide/websockets.markdown

 The entry points for your WebSocket servers are similiar to the typical IHP controllers, and are also stored in the `Web/Controller/` directory.
 Similiar to normal IHP controllers, the WebSocket servers are also added to the [`FrontController`](https://ihp.digitallyinduced.com/api-docs/IHP-RouterSupport.html#t:FrontController) later on.

-## Creating a WebSocket Controlller
+## Creating a WebSocket Controller

 Like a normal IHP controller, the WebSocket controllers are also represented with a custom data type.
 In this guide we're starting by creating a new `HelloWorld` WebSocket application.